HazyResearch/hyperbolics/README.md

 ## Usage
 The following programs and scripts expect the input graphs to exist in the /data/edges folder, e.g. /data/edges/phylo_tree.edges.
-All graphs that we report results on have been prepared and saved.
+All graphs that we report results on have been prepared and saved here.

 ### Combinatorial construction
 `julia combinatorial/comb.jl --help` to see options.
-Example usage (for better results on this dataset, up the precision):
+Example usage (for better results on this dataset, raise the precision):

 ```
 julia combinatorial/comb.jl -d data/edges/phylo_tree.edges -m phylo_tree.r10.emb -e 1.0 -p 64 -r 10 -a -s